 Corn snakes don’t fit into this mold, but they’re opportunistic cannibals.
 If they need to feed, and they’re in a cage with another smaller snake, then they may eat them.

-The key is that the snake they attack is invariably smaller than they are.
+The key is that the snake they attack is invariably smaller.
 That’s at the heart of opportunistic cannibalism: the fact that they can attack the other snake with hardly any risk of getting hurt themselves.

 The only time you’ll ever have success with two corn snakes in one vivarium is if they’re the same size and if they’ve known each other for a long time.
-Even then, there’s always a chance of something going badly wrong.
+Even then, there’s a chance of one corn being eaten.

 2) Aggressive Corn Snake Behavior

 You should also know that corn snakes can become aggressive in certain circumstances.
 On its own, a corn snake is naturally a shy snake.
-It is much less likely to be annoyed or frustrated when you handle it, for example.
-But if you put two together, you know what happens with any animal.
-They become competitive and can fight.
+But if you put two corns together, they become competitive and fight.

 This is most likely to occur if you feed the two snakes together.
 Both of them have a natural response to seeing or smelling prey – they both want it, and they’ll both try to get it.